 6. Names.
 Few typos are as awkward or regrettable as an error in a person's name.
 You don't want that in a patient story or a physician profile.
 Make sure all references are correct and consistent.
 For physicians and other professionals, make sure credentials (MD, DO, RN, BSN, FACOG, etc.) are accurate as well.

 7. Numbers and dates.
 If you present statistics or the like, remember to do the math.
 Do your figures add up, or are you left with a total of 103 percent?
 If you promote classes or events, check that you have the dates correct—that includes days of the week.
 For instance, you might catch a reference to "Monday, Dec.
-15, 2016"—and no such day exists.
-So does it refer to Monday, the 5th, or to Thursday, the 15th?
+13, 2018"—and no such day exists.
+So does it refer to Monday, the 3rd, or to Thursday, the 13th?
 You may need to confirm with someone to know for sure.

 8. Phone numbers.
 When you're urging people to call a number, an error is a potential disaster.
 To avoid embarrassment, take a few minutes to call all phone numbers in any content you're developing or reviewing.
 And while you're at it, you might want to make sure your callers' experience will be good.
 Consider: Is it the best number to call?
 What hours is the phone staffed?
 And is the staff aware that calls will be coming their way?

 9. Standing elements.
 In a hospital magazine or wellness e-newsletter that you send out regularly, it can be easy to assume that the regulars—logos, taglines, page numbers, etc.—don't need checking.
-The fact is, they do.
+But they do.
 One accidental keystroke might delete or alter a standing element.

 No detail is too small

 You need accuracy you can count on.
-Coffey's emphasis on precision and quality makes us a publishing partner you can rely on and trust.
+Coffey's emphasis on precision and quality makes us a partner you can rely on and trust.
 We test and hire eagle eyes—and we're committed to getting it right because it matters to you and us.
 We'd love to tell you more about our approach to quality assurance.
-Call 888.805.9101 or email us to get the conversation started.
+Contact us.